List of CE Marking Directives and Regulations 2026

 Category I

-Category I PPE are designed to protect the users from the risks of superficial mechanical injury;
+Category I PPE are designed to protect the users from minimal risks such as:

 • Gardening gloves